mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 Other guides criticize hourly wages for the same perverse incentives.
 They claim that if you pay writers by the hour, they have no incentive to work quickly or produce quality writing.
 They earn more if the piece takes longer and requires more revisions, so why would they bother doing a good job?

 In my experience, talented people deliver quality work if you empower them to do so.
-If you start micromanaging them or create a system that shifts all financial penalties onto them, the relationship becomes adversarial, and the work suffers.
+If you start micromanaging them or create a system that shifts all financial penalties onto them, the relationship becomes adversarial rather than collaborative.

 ## How much should you pay?